 Our first graphic illustrates how the veneers, while ultra-thin in some areas, will need to be relatively thick in others.

 That's the crux of the problem.
 With a no-prep approach the veneers alone make up the needed thickness variations.
 And this is the type of situation that can easily result in bulky or over-contoured teeth.

-The conventional approach.
+b) The conventional approach.

-In this case, the most prominent portions of the teeth are trimmed back first and then the veneers are made and placed.
+With it, the most prominent portions of the teeth are trimmed back first and then the veneers are made and placed.